raspdevpy/ccdoc/guide/Text/buffer.md

 # $buffer

-It return the input (useful for some rare cases)
+Returns the input (useful for some rare cases)

 ## Usage